jetlagguy/jetlagguy.github.io/content/en/_index.md

 This can keep them amused for a long-distance flight, and they can learn more about jet lag!

-## End Jet Lag

-`{{< figure src="book/241120 End Jet Lag COVER.jpg" alt="END JET LAG book" link="https://www.amazon.com.au/End-Jet-Lag-Practical-frequent-ebook/dp/B0DNSKJVQK" height="200">}}`

-If you've ever battled with jet lag for travel, this book is a valuable resource.
-Filled with useful information backed up by the latest science, this is an easy-to-read guide for the layperson who wants to master their jet lag.
-For more information, click [here](https://jetlagguy.com.au/book/)

 ### Looking after your high flyers